adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 ```
 ![Bar graph of the number of games played grouped by the number of Master moves featured for Blitz games](../../../images/blog/chess-analysis/BlitzMasterMoves.jpeg)

-Comparing this bar chart with the previous, players are using longer lines and more ideas from Master games than just Book moves alone.
-This gives us good evidence that “Opening Theory” consists of more than a 2-6 move Opening Book.
+Comparing this bar chart with the previous, players are sticking to Master games for longer than Book Moves alone.
+This gives us good evidence that _Opening Theory_ consists of more than a 2-6 move Opening Book.

 ```python
 res = stats.linregress(blitz_games['MasterMoves'], blitz_games['ELOAverage'])